boolaz/BooLet/booLet_1.1/README.md

 This tool is aimed at optimizing analysis of HTTP logs, with the ability to produce reports based on filters applied to the raw logs.
 It may be used by forensic investigators, or sysadmins to quickly review HTTP logs and determine the causes of incident.

-Have a look at the [general presentation](https://github.com/boolaz/BooLet/blob/master/README.md) for demo.
+Have a look at the [general presentation](https://github.com/boolaz/BooLet/blob/master/README.md) for a demo.

 Requirements
 ------------